Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Evaluation Details

 \section{Evaluation Details}

-As described in \S\ref{sec:eval-format}, we evaluate pretrained-only models with the completion evaluation format and instruction-tuned models with the prompted evaluation format.
-For the completion evaluations, we normalize solution log-probabilities by the length of each solution in bytes; we do not need to use English byte equivalents normalized per language (``byte premiums''; \citealp{arnett2024bit}), because for each example, this would only multiply each log-probability by a constant, leaving the ranking of solutions unchanged.
+As described in \S\ref{sec:eval-format}, we evaluate pretrained-only models with the cloze evaluation format and instruction-tuned models with the generation evaluation format.
+For the cloze evaluations, we normalize solution log-probabilities by the length of each solution in bytes; we do not need to use English byte equivalents normalized per language (``byte premiums''; \citealp{arnett2024bit}), because for each example, this would only divide each log-probability by a constant, leaving the ranking of solutions unchanged.
+Both the cloze and generation evaluation formats are implemented on the LM Evaluation Harness, with our implementation available at: \url{https://github.com/mrlbenchmarks/lm-eval-global-piqa} (to be merged into the official LM Evaluation Harness branch soon).

-For the prompted evaluations, we use the prompt template in Figure~\ref{fig:example}, generating a maximum of 2048 response tokens.
+For the generation evaluations, we use the prompt templates in Figure~\ref{fig:generation-prompt-templates}, generating a maximum of 2048 response tokens per question.
 For open and open-weight models, we sample using temperature $\tau=0.90$ and top-$p=0.80$; for closed models, we use temperature $\tau=0.90$.
-For thinking models, we allow up to 1024 thinking tokens, with the remainder allocated to the response.
-Gemini 2.5 and Claude Sonnet 4.5 allow setting this directly, but GPT-5 only supports ``low'', ``medium'', and ``high'' thinking.
-We use ``medium'' thinking for GPT-5 with a total generation length of 2048 tokens, to be comparable with the other models.
-After sampling responses, we use string matching (``best answer is: A'' or ``best answer is: B'', as specified in the prompt template instructions) to mark answers as correct or incorrect.
+For closed systems with ``thinking" models, we allow up to 1024 thinking tokens, with the remaining 1024 token budget allocated to the response.
+Gemini 3.1 and Claude Sonnet 4.6 allow setting this directly, but GPT-5.4 only supports ``low'', ``medium'', and ``high'' thinking.
+We use ``medium'' thinking for GPT-5.4 with a total generation length of 2048 tokens, to be comparable to the other models.
+For a small number of responses (about 1-3\% of responses, primarily in lower-resource languages), GPT-5.4 (Regular, Mini, and Nano) exceeded its token budget, and we reran it with ``low'' thinking.
+After sampling responses, we used string matching (e.g. ``best answer is: A'' or ``best answer is: B'', as specified in the prompt template instructions) to mark answers as correct or incorrect.

+All open-weight models were run using 8x A6000 or 8x A100 (80GB each) for a total of 1480.4 GPU hours (367.3 A100 hours and 1113.1 A6000 hours).
+Running Claude Sonnet 4.6 cost \$61.23 for 4.9M input tokens and 7.2M output tokens.
+Running the OpenAI models cost \$97.04 for 11.0M input tokens and 25.9M output tokens.
+Running the Gemini models cost \$155.45 for 14.6M input tokens and 75.7M output tokens.